 Slipping in a shot to the collarbone after a short combination or after demolishing the attacker’s arm that is attacking you is a great idea and usually easy to do.

-If you are able to tie up the attacker’s protecting arm on your non-dominant side smash the hell out of his ribs and he is likely to drop.
+If you are able to tie up the attacker’s protecting arm on your non-dominant side smash his ribs and he is likely to drop.
 At the very least you’ll knock the absolute stuffing out of him and impair his ability to breathe easily.

 If the fight is underway and you are getting the better of your attacker, he is likely to focus on protecting areas you have already struck, meaning he’ll leave one or both of these targets open.